micmejia/bible-dump/NKJV/Acts/Acts 15.md

 For it seemed good to the Holy Spirit, and to us, to lay upon you no greater burden than these necessary things:

 ###### 29
-that you abstain from things offered to idols, from blood, from things strangled, and from sexual[^j] immorality.
+that you abstain from things offered to idols, from blood, from things strangled, and from sexual immorality.
 If you keep yourselves from these, you will do well.
 Farewell. ## Continuing Ministry in Syria

 ###### 30
 So when they were sent off, they came to Antioch; and when they had gathered the multitude together, they delivered the letter.